dawitz28/Code-201-Reading-Notes-20/README.md

-#This is a summary of each chapter and reading assignment.#
+#This site is a summary for each chapter and reading assignments.#

 # Reading-Notes
 ### Code-102-Reading-Notes Intro to Software Development